simonexmachina/tabcordion/README.md

 # Bootstrap Tabcordion

-It's Bootstrap tabs, now it's a Bootstrap accordion - it's a **TABCORDION**!
+First it's tabs, now it's a Bootstrap accordion - it's a **TABCORDION**!

 A simple plugin that transforms a set of Bootstrap tabs into a Bootstrap accordion.
 It can be configured to perform this transformation based on the size of the container or viewport to provide responsive awesomeness to your buzzword-rich UI.